Zoltan-X/Genetics-IT/Note2.md

 And finally:

-1. Information Addressing in Form of Duplicate A to B
+1. Information Addressing in Form of Duplicate A to B with
+   A Immediate|Register|Memory and
+   B Register|Memory
-   * Get A is dup A to RegisterMemoryX
+   * Get A is dup A to B
-   * Put A is dup A to RegisterMemoryX
+   * Put A is dup A to B

 The abstraction and depending associations to Genetics therefore
 are far more complex caused by several circumstances.